Nachosoli/TennisApp/BUG_FIXES.md

 **Description:** Do not send match applications email by default.
 Right now, we don't have the toggle and we are getting emails (mobile and desktop).
 **Files Affected:** `backend/src/notifications/notifications.service.ts`, `backend/src/applications/applications.service.ts`
 **Fix Required:** Change default email preference for MATCH_ACCEPTED to false, or add toggle first (9.1).

 ---

+## Issue 10: Chat

+### 10.1 - Automatic Match Confirmation Messages Not Showing
+**Status:** Pending
+**Description:** When a match is confirmed, the automatic match confirmation messages (contact info messages) are not appearing in the chat.
+The chat appears empty even though messages should have been created automatically.
+**Files Affected:** `backend/src/applications/applications.service.ts`, `backend/src/chat/chat.service.ts`, `backend/src/chat/chat.gateway.ts`
+**Fix Required:**
+- Ensure automatic messages are created after `slot.confirmedAt` is saved and persisted
+- Emit socket events for automatic messages so frontend sees them immediately without requiring a page refresh
+- Verify that `getUserJoinTime` filter in `getMatchMessages` doesn't exclude messages created at the same time as confirmation
+- Add better error logging to identify if message creation is silently failing
+- Consider reloading match with fresh slot data before creating messages to ensure `confirmedAt` timestamp is available

+**Implementation Plan:**
+- In `backend/src/applications/applications.service.ts`:
+  - After saving `application.matchSlot` with `confirmedAt`, reload the match with relations to ensure we have the latest slot data
+  - Store the created message objects from `createContactInfoMessage` calls
+  - Inject `ChatGateway` into `ApplicationsService` and emit socket events for both automatic messages
+  - Wrap socket emission in try-catch to prevent failures from breaking confirmation flow
+- In `backend/src/chat/chat.service.ts`:
+  - Verify `createContactInfoMessage` returns the saved message with all relations loaded
+  - Ensure the method handles cases where `confirmedSlot.confirmedAt` might not be set yet
+- In `backend/src/chat/chat.gateway.ts`:
+  - Add a public method `emitNewMessage(matchId: string, message: ChatMessage)` that can be called from services to broadcast messages
+- Test that messages appear immediately in the chat UI after confirmation without requiring a page refresh

+---